-Ice fishing is a very popular and fun outdoor activity and with the right gear, you can catch a lot of fish on hard water, despite the somewhat unfavorable conditions of winter.
+Ice fishing is a very popular and fun outdoor activity, and with the right gear, you can catch a lot of fish on hard water, despite the somewhat unfavorable conditions during this time of year.

-The essential gear and tackle to bring on an ice fishing trip include an ice auger, an ice skimmer, and ice picks for your safety.
-Depending on the fish species you are targeting, you will need an ice rod for jigging or a tip-up or beaver dam for live and dead bait fishing.
+essential ice fishing gear that you’ll need for your fishing trip includes an ice auger, an ice skimmer, and ice picks for your safety.
+Depending on the fish species you are targeting and your preferred method, you will also need a light ice rod or a tip-up.
 You may also be in need of a bait bucket, a chair, a thermos, and an ice shelter.

 Keep reading this article for helpful and valuable tips on the best ice fishing gear.

 What Auger Do You Need for Ice Fishing?

 An ice auger is the most essential tool for your ice fishing adventures!
 You can choose between a hand and an electric auger.

 Hand augers are great for beginners, as they are easy to transport and operate.
 Of course, you will have to use your muscle power in order to drill your ice holes and you can only drill so many in one day!

 As hand augers generally have a somewhat smaller diameter, they are best used for smaller species such as perch, crappie, or bluegill.